Webcast | A First Look at ECRI's Top 10 Health Technology Hazards for 2023

 - A brief "first look" at each 2023 topic, with the lead researcher describing the issue and reasons for its inclusion

 Be sure to participate in our poll at the close of the discussion and let us know which topics impact you most.
 Your input will help us determine the final ranking for 2023.

 Director of Operations, Device Evaluation, ECRI

-Jason Launders has been at ECRI since 1998 and is currently the Director of Operations for the Device Evaluation group.
-Jason’s primary responsibility is managing ECRI’s laboratory based evaluations of medical technologies.
-Jason has an MSc in Medical Physics and spent his earlier time at ECRI evaluating a wide range of diagnostic imaging technology, such as: CT, MRI, PACS, and Digital Radiography.
+Jason Launders has joined ECRI in 1998, and is currently the Director of Operations for the Device Evaluation group.
+Jason’s primary responsibility is managing ECRI’s laboratory-based evaluations of medical technologies.
+Jason earned a master's of science degree in Medical Physics and spent his earlier time at ECRI evaluating a wide range of diagnostic imaging technology, such as: CT, MRI, PACS, and Digital Radiography.
 Today, he is responsible for developing the content of evaluations to ensure they meet the needs of our members.

 Principal Project Officer 1, Device Evaluation, ECRI

 Rob Schluth is a project leader focusing on content development and program management for ECRI's Device Evaluation group.
 During his 25 years at ECRI, Rob has contributed to hundreds of the organization's device evaluations, problem reports, and guidance articles spanning a wide range of health technologies.
 Rob currently manages special initiatives for the Device Evaluation team and leads the development of the organization's annual Top 10 Health Technology Hazards report.
 ECRI's yearly report empowers those on (or near) the front lines of patient care to further the organization's mission of improving the safety, quality, and cost-effectiveness of healthcare across all settings.